Professional Standards – Ready to Mediate

 Hey, we all need some coaching now and then.
 And we can’t always get along with each other.
 Just like our passengers, we all have different personalities.

 I am excited for everyone to learn about pro standards procedures and what happens when you call.
 Remember, You are not going to get in trouble.
 You are not going to be judged.
 You can be assured your conversations will be held in the strictest confidence.
 We understand.
 We’re here to listen.
-And we’re here to make your job a better job and you a successful, happy and proud employee.
+And we’re here to make your job better, successful, and happy.